sjijon/estimate-emergence-from-data/Data/Readme.md

 ## Estimates of emergence
 - `Emergence_Czuppon2021updated.csv`
-  <br> Emergence estimates from (Czuppon et al., 2021), from running the simulations using R=1.9 and a Negative Binomial distribution for the generation of secondary cases.
+  <br> Emergence estimates from (Czuppon et al., 2021), from running the simulations using R=1.9 and a negative binomial distribution for the generation of secondary cases.

 - `Emergence_Hill2022.csv`
   <br> tMRCA estimates from (Hill et al., 2021); personal communication.